-Bats, Eagles and other Animal Adventures in Davao
+Meet Bats, Eagles and other Strange Animals

 Less well known, but just as visually impressive, are the Geoffroy’s rousette fruit bats (Rousettus amplexicaudatus) that inhabit the Monfort Bat Sanctuary on Samal Island.
 Over 1.8 million of these bats live in a single cave system, and can be viewed (and smelled!) from a safe distance, separated from the bats by bamboo railings.

-For an animal experience of the reptilian kind, visit the Davao Crocodile Park (+63 82 221-8729, +63 82 2214671, www.davaocrocodilepark.com), and peer into large covered ponds filled with crocodiles.
+For an animal experience of the reptilian kind, visit the Davao Crocodile Park and peer into large covered ponds filled with crocodiles.
 Other exotic animal species - eagles, parrots, snakes, bearcats, ostriches and monkeys – fill the other spaces in the park, rounding out the animal population.

-Climbing up Mount Apo
+Climb up Mount Apo